 You can also enhance your competitor monitoring by setting up alerts and notifications based on specific triggers, such as product launches, pricing changes, or leadership movements.
 Bonus tip: Subscribe to their newsletters and follow their page on all the social channels these new competitors keep updated.

-The Role of the M&CI Platform
+The Role of an M&CI Platform in Tracking Competitors

-In addition to the tactics mentioned in the section ‘how to identify new competitors,’ you can identify new competitors by monitoring general industry developments beyond competitors.
-Therefore, your market and competitive intelligence platform must be able to monitor overall industry developments, and not just limit the scope of monitoring to named competitors.
+In addition to the tactics mentioned in the section β€˜how to monitor new competitors,’ you can identify new competitors by monitoring general industry developments that enable you to know the competition better.
+Therefore, your market and competitive intelligence platform must be able to help you identify competitors, track them across multiple sources, and gather structured competitors information,Β including non-English and custom sources.

 We have not included an exhaustive list of all Contify features and capabilities to keep this blog concise and focused.
 If interested, you can review Contify’s full suite of capabilities in this interactive demo.

-A sample dashboard in the Contify platform
+A sample dashboard in the Contify platform.

 Conclusion

 But when your sales teams do not encounter a new competitor in the deals, is it still important to track them?
-The answer is a resounding “yes.”
+The answer is a resounding β€œyes.”
 For one, they bring fresh approaches, innovative products, and unique strategies to captivate your customers.
 Secondly, their emergence can signal shifts in customer preferences or unmet needs in the market – insights that are gold for developing forward-looking strategies.

 Implementing a Market and Competitive Intelligence (M&CI) program is crucial to thriving and surviving in this business environment.
 Such a program should be backed by powerful M&CI tools that harness the latest AI technologies to bring efficiency and let you easily expand the scope of your intelligence program.